Mohammed-Balaswad/tourism-platform-laravel/README.md

 <h1>Tourism Platform - Laravel Travel Guide System</h1>
-<p>A fully-featured travel guide platform built with Laravel and Blade only (no Vite, no Bootstrap).
+A fully-featured travel guide platform built with Laravel and Blade only (no Vite, no Bootstrap).
-The project facilitates tourists to explore destinations and enables different levels of administrators to manage the content with strict access control.</p>
+The project facilitates tourists to explore destinations and enables different levels of administrators to manage the content with strict access control.

 Features:
 1) Three user roles: Tourist, Admin, Super Admin